Short descriptions of vintage motorcycles – Matchless to Rudge

 Puch

-An interesting test had been made by Prof. Max Reisch: he rode in 1933 on a Puch 250 from Autria through Southeast Europe, Turkey and Middle East to India.
-By the way, a couple of years later he started again round the world, with a Steyr Puch Car.
+An interesting endurance test was carried out by Prof. Max Reisch, who in 1933 rode a Puch 250 from Austria through Southeast Europe, Turkey and the Middle East to India.
+A few years later he circled the world again, this time with a Steyr‑Puch car.

 Royal Enfield